24 February 2015 by Administrator

-The Air Traffic Management Sector is the largest sector in the Department of Civil Aviation Malaysia.
+The Air Traffic Management Division is the largest sector in the Civil Aviation Authority of Malaysia.
 There are 1149 Air Traffic Controllers and 201 administrative personnel in this sector, located throughout Malaysia.
-The Director of ATM Sector is supported by Regional Director I (Peninsular Malaysia), Regional Director II (Sabah), Regional Director III (Sarawak), Director of KLIA and Director of KL Air Traffic Control Centre in the functionality of the sector.
+The Director of ATM Division is supported by Regional Director I (Peninsular Malaysia), Regional Director II (Sabah), Regional Director III (Sarawak), Director of KLIA and Director of KL Air Traffic Control Centre in the functionality of the sector.

 PROGRAM & ACTIVITIES

 The ICAO standard and recommended practices (SARPS) associated with the responsibility of ATM sector are those contained in

 Annex 3 – Meteorological Service for International Air Navigation